-30) For Sec.
+- 30) For Sec.
 351 purposes, the term "property" does not include

-A) cash.
+- A) cash.

-B) accounts receivable.
+- B) accounts receivable.

-C) inventory.
+- C) inventory.

-D) services rendered.
+- D) services rendered.

-Answer: D

-Page Ref.: C:2-12 and C:2-13

-Objective: 4

-31) Rose and Wayne form a new corporation.
+- 31) Rose and Wayne form a new corporation.
 Rose contributes cash for 85% of the stock and Wayne contributes services for 15% of the stock.
-The tax effect is

-A) Rose and Wayne must recognize their realized gains, if any.

-B) Wayne must report the FMV of the stock received as capital gain.

-C) Rose and Wayne are not required to recognize their realized gains.

-D) Wayne must report the FMV of the stock received as ordinary income.
+The tax effect is - A) Rose and Wayne must recognize their realized gains, if any. - B) Wayne must report the FMV of the stock received as capital gain. - C) Rose and Wayne are not required to recognize their realized gains. - D) Wayne must report the FMV of the stock received as ordinary income.

-Page Ref.: C:2-13; Example C:2-12 Objective: 4 32) Identify which of the following statements is true.

-A) A transferor's gain or loss that goes unrecognized when Sec.
-351 applies is permanently exempt from taxation.

-B) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
-351 requirements, all of the stock received is counted in determining whether the property transferors have acquired control.

-C) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
-351 requirements, the nonrecognition of gain or loss will apply to the services.
+- 32) Identify which of the following statements is true. - A) A transferor's gain or loss that goes unrecognized when Sec.
+351 applies is permanently exempt from taxation. - B) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
+351 requirements, all of the stock received is counted in determining whether the property transferors have acquired control. - C) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
+351 requirements, the nonrecognition of gain or loss will apply to the services. - D) All of the above are false.

-Answer: B Page Ref.: C:2-14

-33) Jermaine owns all 200 shares of Peach Corporation stock valued at \$50,000.
+- 33) Jermaine owns all 200 shares of Peach Corporation stock valued at \$50,000.
 Kenya, a new shareholder, receives 200 newly issued shares from Peach Corporation in exchange for inventory with an adjusted basis of \$40,000 and an FMV of \$50,000.
-Which of the following statements is correct?

-A) No gain will be recognized by Kenya.

-B) The transaction results in \$10,000 of ordinary income for Kenya.

-C) The transaction results in \$10,000 of capital gain for Kenya.

-D) Kenya may defer the recognition of any tax until the stock is sold.
+Which of the following statements is correct? - A) No gain will be recognized by Kenya. - B) The transaction results in \$10,000 of ordinary income for Kenya. - C) The transaction results in \$10,000 of capital gain for Kenya. - D) Kenya may defer the recognition of any tax until the stock is sold.

-A) To qualify for Sec.
-351 treatment, control is defined as more than 50% ownership of the voting stock, and more than 50% of all other classes of stock.

-B) If a shareholder receives stock with an FMV greater than the FMV of the property exchanged in a Sec.
-351 transaction, the excess FMV may be considered a gift from one shareholder to another shareholder.

-C) Only transfers to newly created corporations qualify for Sec.
-351 treatment.
+- 34) Identify which of the following statements is true. - A) To qualify for Sec.
+351 treatment, control is defined as more than 50% ownership of the voting stock, and more than 50% of all other classes of stock. - B) If a shareholder receives stock with an FMV greater than the FMV of the property exchanged in a Sec. - 351 transaction, the excess FMV may be considered a gift from one shareholder to another shareholder. - C) Only transfers to newly created corporations qualify for Sec.
+351 treatment. - D) All of the above are false.